Bschaefer3/individual-project/README.md

-# Ben Schaefer Indie Project
+#### Ben Schaefer's

-This repository will hold my individual project for the semester.
+# Exile Tracker

 ### Problem Statement
 This program will be a task list / time tracker for the game *Path of Exile*.
 It will help optimize speedrunning through the first portion of the game.
+It will come packed with extra features for versatility and fun.

 ![Path of Exile Logo](src/main/webapp/images/poeLogo.png)